UnivTexasArlington-Library/dataportal/sites/all/modules/slick/README.txt

 - A Slick instance may be cached by its ID.
 Having two different slicks with the same ID will cause the first one cached override the second.
   IDs are guaranteed unique if using sub-modules.
-However if you do custom works, or input one at Slick Views UI, be sure to have unique IDs as they should be.
+Yet if you do custom works, or input one at Slick Views UI, be sure to have unique IDs as they should be.
   Be sure no useless/ sensitive data such as "Edit link" as they may be rendered as is regardless permissions.